riciadavinci/GroceryExpenseTracker/docs/README.md

 - [ ] Future Tasks:
     - [ ] Improve design/visuals with Style-sheets/QML
     - [ ] Add doxygen documentation
+    - [ ] Add unit-tests (as well as integration and end-to-end tests, eventually)
     - [ ] Add code coverage
     - [ ] Store photo of a GroceryBill as a blob?
     - [ ] Move to REST-APIs (RestGroceryBillRepository, RestBillItemRepository, etc.)
          - [ ] Then keep the SQLite Database as local persistent cache (in case of no internet connection)
     - [ ] Maybe allow conversion of currencies??
-    - [ ] Show locations on a map in-case address field is present
+    - [ ] Show store locations on a map in-case address field is present
     - [ ] Import (extract) bill data from photo (OCR/OpenCV/Tesseract??)
+    - [ ] Add Nutrition Labels for BillItem objects??

 ---